NCATS-Tangerine/tkbio/api/client/docs/StatementsApi.md

 StatementsApi apiInstance = new StatementsApi();
 String statementId = "statementId_example"; // String | (url-encoded) CURIE identifier of the concept-relationship statement (\"assertion\", \"claim\") for which associated evidence is sought, e.g. kbs:Q420626_P2175_Q126691
-String keywords = "keywords_example"; // String | (url-encoded, space delimited) keyword filter to apply against the label field of the annotation
+List<String> keywords = Arrays.asList("keywords_example"); // List<String> | an array of keywords or substrings against which to filter an reference label (e.g. title) of a citation serving as statement evidence
 Integer pageNumber = 56; // Integer | (1-based) number of the page to be returned in a paged set of query results Integer pageSize = 56; // Integer | number of cited references per page to be returned in a paged set of query results List<Integer> beacons = Arrays.asList(56); // List<Integer> | set of aggregator indices of beacons to be used as knowledge sources for the query